visserle/AnkiOps/README.md

 Editing flashcards in Anki's UI is tedious when you could be using your favorite text editor, AI tools, and Git. **AnkiOps** is a bi-directional Anki ↔ Markdown bridge.
 Each deck becomes a Markdown file.
 Work in either Anki or your text editor, and let changes flow both ways.
 This brings AI assistance, batch editing, and version control to your flashcards.

+> [!NOTE]
+> AnkiOps is in early development and there will be breaking changes with each release.
+This readme might not always reflect the current state of the codebase.

 ## Features

 - Simple CLI interface: after initialization, only two commands are needed for daily use